ndesilets/esp32-gauge-pod-2/esp32-data-display/README.md

 TODO

-painful lesson: espressif dropped support for platformio some time in 2024 supposedly because of money, so we're stuck with an older version of the core arduino framework libraries (v2) and a lot of the stuff (like https://github.com/moononournation/Arduino_GFX, which would be nice to use) for this display needs v3. so you either have to use the arduino ide (gross) or use freertos (more complicated).
+painful lesson: espressif dropped support for platformio some time in 2024 supposedly because of money, so we're stuck with an older version of the core arduino framework libraries (v2) and a lot of the stuff (like https://github.com/moononournation/Arduino_GFX, which would be nice to use) for this display needs v3. ~~so you either have to use the arduino ide (gross) or use freertos (more complicated).~~ there are open source solutions to this. see https://github.com/pioarduino/platform-espressif32

 notes: